fbpx

 It’s a good idea to know everything there is to know about your weight limitations, like understanding what your vehicle’s braked capacity vs unbraked weight capacity is, its kerb weight and learning about what precautions you may need to consider if your weight is close to the limit.
 Let’s take a closer look at what these terms actually mean.

-Understand your towing weights
+Understand your towing weights - City Subaru

 Whether you’re driving a Subaru Forester, Subaru Outback, or Crosstrek, it’s good to know how many kgs your towing vehicle is capable of pulling.
 Even within your vehicle model, numbers may vary, so consulting your vehicle’s manual is essential.